fxcqz/Primes/README.txt

 * Tests
     - A collection of unit tests for various parts of the program.
+    - To run the tests, navigate to primes/tests/ and run the following command:

+            nosetests

+    - Note that  the file `1.dat' should be present in the data  subdirectory of the test directory in order for the tests to pass.

 * Ui Files
     - A collection of .ui files which have been created from layouts designed in